 Place of Effective Management (PoEM)

-The concept of “place of effective management” or “management and control”, present in the legislation of most developed countries.
+The concept of “place of effective management” or “management and control" is present in the legislation of most developed countries.
 This concept determines the tax residency of a company (and, accordingly, the obligation to pay corporate income tax) based on the place of effective management of the company.
 This is the location of the executive body that makes key decisions regarding the company's activities.
 Typically, this body is the board of directors or a sole director, which means that the company can be recognized as a tax resident (and, consequently, obligated to pay corporate income tax) in the jurisdiction where the body is located.
 Founders who are part of the company's executive body and who reside and make decisions regarding the company's activities in a jurisdiction different from the jurisdiction of the company's registration should take this rule into account.

 Permanent Establishment (PE)

 The obligation to pay corporate income tax usually arises in the jurisdiction where the company is a tax resident (i.e., where the company is registered or where its place of effective management is located).
-However, the company's profits may also be subject to taxation in other jurisdictions where the company has a “permanent establishment”.
+However, the company's profits may also be subject to taxation in other jurisdictions where the company has a “permanent establishment.”
 A permanent establishment includes certain physical locations (e.g., an office) through which the company conducts profit-generating activities for a certain period of time (usually over 6 months).
 Thus, a company with a permanent establishment in a particular jurisdiction, where such rules apply, must register for taxation purposes and pay corporate income tax on the profits generated within the activities of the permanent establishment in that jurisdiction.
 Therefore, we recommend analyzing the potential tax consequences in the jurisdiction where the main part of the team is located.

 Figure out your tax questions